stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Next the the function pointer to create the handler is lazily retrieved and invoked with the appropriate arguments (specified by the documentation):
+Next the the function to create the handler is invoked with the appropriate arguments (specified by the documentation):

 ```java
 Pointer parent = instance.handle();